FluffyThread/FluffyThread/README.md

 ---

-I'm Lê and I'm a pedagogy student with a passion for technology.
-I believe that programming is essential for today, providing access to an infinite world of knowledge, information and collaboration between people who seek to improve the lives of others and build a more welcoming environment.
+Hi there!
+I'm Dara, a pedagogy student with a strong passion for technology.
+I firmly believe that programming is crucial in today's world, enabling access to boundless knowledge, information, and collaboration between individuals who aspire to enhance people's lives and foster a more inclusive community.

-I am currently attending a bootcamp at Labenu, where I learned a diverse number of technologies through real projects.
-Among these activities, I had the opportunity to apply my skills both in server-side software development and in the development of web interfaces.
+Currently, I am attending a bootcamp at Labenu where I have gained exposure to a diverse range of technologies by working on real-world projects.
+During my time here, I have had the opportunity to hone my skills in both server-side software development and web interface design.